cosden/cosden.github.io/_posts/2019-09-26-what-is-an-rse.md

 The second is a broader definition as it relates to the [US-RSE Association](https://us-rse.org).
 I’ve been actively involved in the organization since the beginning and I think it’s no secret that I am eager to see a professional association to support current and future RSEs.
 The goals of the organization are [here](https://us-rse.org/mission) and I’m 100% behind them.
 Many people have asked, and will continue to ask, “am I an RSE?” or “do I belong in the US-RSE?”
 In this context, the definition of what constitutes an RSE is essential as we strive to develop a unique group identity.

+For a long time it seemed I had two mutually exclusive definitions, but recently I've come realize that that the Princeton RSE is just a subset that fits within the larger US-RSE definition.
+To illustrate this, I'll start with the narrower specific definition that we use at Princeton, and then step back to _my interpretation_ of the broader umbrella definition used in the US-RSE Association.

 ## What is a Princeton RSE?